-- Connect the AC 230 V valve drives according to the connection diagram (Figure 2).
+- Connect the AC 230 V valve drives according to the connection diagram (figure 2).
 The neutral conductors of the actuators can either be connected directly to the N terminals of the outputs of the heating actuator (left-hand connection example) or, alternatively, jointly with a suitable N potential (e.g. N conductor terminal in the distributor) (right-hand connection example).
 It is not absolutely necessary to connect the neutral conductor of the actuators directly to the actuator. - i The neutral conductor terminals of the valve outputs are bridged internally in the device.
 Do not connect the neutral conductor from the output terminals through to additional devices in the distribution board or to other consumers.
-Only use the neutral conductor terminals of the outputs for the connections of the actuators of an actuator. - Connect the supply (mains voltage AC 230 V) for the actuators to the terminals ↓(L) and ↓(N) (1). - i Do not connect direct current. - Connecting the mains voltage to the terminals L N (5). - i The neutral conductor connection of the mains connection terminal is independent of the N terminals of the valve outputs. - Connect bus line with connecting terminal.
+Only use the neutral conductor terminals of the outputs for the connections of the actuators of an actuator. - Connect the supply (mains voltage AC 230 V) for the actuators to the terminals $\frac{1}{(L)}$ and $\frac{1}{(N)}$ (1). - i Do not connect direct current. - On the device label, note the type of supply "AC 230 V" with a permanent marker. - Connecting the mains voltage to the terminals L N (5). - i The neutral conductor connection of the mains connection terminal is independent of the N terminals of the valve outputs. - Connect bus line with connecting terminal.